ZeynaRR/git-cheat-sheet/cheatsheet.md

 ## Command to create a branch

 create a new branch then checkout:
-&nbsp; git checkout -b features/1234-new-killing-feature
+&nbsp; git checkout -b nameOfTheBranch

 create a new branch:
-&nbsp; git branch features/1234-new-killing-feature
+&nbsp; git branch nameOfTheBranch

 ## Delete a branch

 to delete a branch:

-&nbsp; git branch -d features/1234-new-killing-feature
+&nbsp; git branch -d nameOfTheBranch